 Verification in practice

 The slow, error-prone part is matching items to records, which is why tagging pays for itself at verification time.
 With AMPthilly, scanning the QR label on an asset with a normal phone camera opens its profile in the browser, so the verifier can confirm owner, status, and serial against the physical item on the spot - no app install, no typing IDs into a spreadsheet.
+Because every checkout, transfer, and status change is already logged on the asset, a found exception comes with its own history: who held it last and what happened to it, right there when you need it.

 Related terms